WHAT TO EXPECT

 Meeting Your Surgeon

 Your consultation may last anywhere from 15 minutes to over an hour depending upon the proposed procedures.
-The physician will give you a brief introduction about his or her background and experience.
+Your physician will give you a brief introduction about his or her background and experience.

 What are your goals?